Quantum-Computing-GP-3/Simulated-Quantum-Computer/README.md

   pabloSim/
     __init__.py
     ...
-  stewartSim/
+  stuartSim/
     __init__.py
     ...
   README.md
   requirements.txt
   setup.py
 ```
-- `stewartSim` Is a python package containing version 2.0 of the simulated quantum computer, in this version each operator has a bespoke `acts_on` method allowing for decreased computation time.
+- `stuartSim` Is a python package containing version 2.0 of the simulated quantum computer, in this version each operator has a bespoke `acts_on` method allowing for decreased computation time.
 - `pabloSim` Is a python package containing version 1.0 of the simulated quantum computer, implementing our first attempt at Grover's algorithm.
 - The `README.md` file contains long-form documentation for the package.
 See [Make a README](https://www.makeareadme.com/).
 - The `requirements.txt` file contains a list of all third party python packages required to run this package.
 These are automatically installed by pip when this package is installed.